paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-Instance method call `name.nil?` succeeds since there is no name...
+Since no name was passed in as a parameter, the instance method call `name.nil?` succeeds since "`name`" is, well, `nil`...

 ---
 [.background-color: #F0F0F0]